Sm2468/msc_thesis/README.md

 # General Approach and Current Progress

-Please see the 'clustering_experiment' code for all the information about this project.

 # Problem Statement
-In this Jupyter Notebook, we will apply a K-Means Clustering algorithm hierarchically on the output of a Classification algorithm.
+In this Jupyter Notebook, we will apply a K-Means Clustering algorithm hierarchically on the output of a classification algorithm to identify clusters with a high bias.
-We will start with a small "proof-of-concept", where we apply K-Means clustering on the test data generated from a Wine dataset.
 The purpose of this research is to investigate which errors occur disproportionately more in clusters comprising instances with demographic attributes, such as age, gender and income.
-This could indicate that the classification/regression algorithm underperforms for these groups, hereby indicating discriminating behaviour.
+This could indicate that the classification algorithm underperforms for these groups, hereby indicating discriminating behaviour.

 Furthermore, this study is inspired by the following paper: https://bit.ly/3g2pAmT (the Bias-Aware Hierarchical K-Means Clustering algorithm).

+We will start with a small "proof-of-concept", where we apply K-Means clustering on the test data generated from a Wine dataset.

 ### 1. Exploratory Data Analysis (EDA)
-We begin by exploring the raw dataset that will be fed to the classification algorithm at the third step.
+We begin by exploring the raw dataset which will be first fed to a classifier (which takes place at the third step) and then to the clustering algorithm (fourth step).
 The dataset distribution is investigated as well as visually inspected.

 ### 2. Preprocessing
-Then, we preprocess the dataset by handling missing values and transforming categorical features into numerical values, possibly through one hot encoding.
+Then, we preprocess the dataset by handling missing values and transforming categorical features into numerical values.
+One of the options we investigate is one-hot encoding the categorical features.

 ### 3: Applying the Classification Algorithm